Rise Physical Therapy and Sequoyah Coaching

-We are thrilled to announce the inaugural Fayetteville Firefighters’ Hero Half Marathon Training Program in partnership with Rise Physical Therapy and Sequoyah Performance Run Coaching.
+We are excited to continue the Hero Half Marathon Training Program in partnership with Rise Physical Therapy and Sequoyah Performance Run Coaching for the second year in a row.
 This 15-week training program is designed for beginner to intermediate runners.
 Never run a half marathon but ready to start?
 Has it been a while and you need a proper refresh?
 Completed a half last year but weren’t quite satisfied with your finish time?
 Perfect!
 This accountability and coaching program may be what you’re looking for, and we’d love to have you join us!

-Starting June 30, the training program will meet every Saturday morning at 7:00 am at Columbus House Brewery, positioned just off the Hero Half Marathon course in downtown Fayetteville.
-Jason Corral and Derek Lee will be your head coaches with members of The Spark Foundation, the Hero Half Race Committee, and Columbus House Brewery Running Club rounding out your support network.
-Each training session includes a group run, coaching, guest speaker, and access to Rise PT staff.
+Starting June 29, the training program will meet every Saturday morning at 7:00 am at Columbus House Brewery, positioned just off the Hero Half Marathon course in downtown Fayetteville.
+Jason Corral and Derek Lee will be your head coaches along with members of The Spark Foundation, the Hero Half Race Committee, and Columbus House Brewery Running Club rounding out your support network.
+Each training session includes a group run, coaching, and access to Rise PT staff.

 Registrants will receive: